mhazmie/getemail/README.md

-To add email validation checking
+To do;
+1. Email duplication validation